needle-mirror/com.unity.live-capture/Documentation~/ref-window-take-recorder.md

 | **Take** | The current take selected in the **Takes** list. |
 | **Bindings** | The list of referenced GameObjects that the selected take uses. |

-### Recording and playback
+## Recording and playback

-Use the controls at the toolbar to record and play back takes of the selected shot.
+Use the controls in the toolbar to record and play back takes in the selected shot.

 | Control/property | Description |
 |:---|:---|